 Typically, there are two types of street lights.
 The most common type is a light mounted on a wooden hydro pole, called an Overhead Street Light.
 The hydro pole mounted street lights are owned and maintained by BC Hydro.
 BC Hydro leases them to the CSRD, who is then responsible for collecting the taxes to operate these lights, along with reporting of any equipment issues to BC Hydro on behalf of the public.

 The other type of street light is called an Ornamental Street Light, which is mounted on a metal pole.
 These types of lights are owned by the CSRD, and are maintained by the CSRD through a contract with a qualified electrical contractor.

-Currently the CSRD operates seven Street Lighting Service Areas.
+Currently the CSRD operates five Street Lighting Service Areas.